vcostin/pic-gallery/docs/schema-migration-progress-report.md

 ## Next Steps

 1. **Further Component Migration**:
+   - ✅ Created `CreateGalleryWithZod.tsx` using schema-validated forms (parallel implementation)
+   - ✅ Created `UploadImageWithService.tsx` using service layer (parallel implementation)
-   - Update `CreateGallery.tsx` to use schema-validated forms
+   - Gradually replace or refactor existing components to use the new patterns
    - Migrate remaining image-related components

 2. **Service Layer**:
-   - Implement `imageService.ts` with schema validation
+   - ✅ Implemented `imageService.ts` with schema validation
    - Ensure consistent use of services across components

 3. **Form Validation**:
+   - ✅ Created `GalleryDetailsFormWithZod.tsx` with react-hook-form and Zod integration
    - Add form schemas for all data entry points
    - Integrate schema validation with form submissions